doums/monark.nvim/README.md

 In vim, the main thing we do is switch modes.
 I like to have some sort of feedback when I switch modes, especially when entering in insert mode.
-I noticed that having to look at somewhere far from the cursor position to check the current mode like at the very bottom in a status bar, costs a little effort each time and could be uncomfortable in a long run.
+I noticed that having to look away from the cursor location to get current mode feedback, then focus back on cursor, like at the very bottom in a status bar, costs a little effort each time and could be uncomfortable in a long run.

 I could use the `guicursor` option but it does not play well with the terminal I use, at least for the cursor color.

 So I decided to make _modeui_.
-This small plugin just put an extmark close to the cursor whenever you switch mode.
+This small plugin just draws an extmark representing the current mode, right next to the cursor, whenever you switch mode.
-It's visual and right next to the main focused place: the cursor.
+It's visual and in a central place, the main focused area.
-No need to look elsewhere.
+It prevents the eyestrain from having to look away and focus back.
 Also the UI must be the least distracting.
 So I added a timeout logic, to automatically hide the mark after a small amount of time.